kumar18tushar/kumar18tushar.github.io/_posts/2019-03-15-CHEFMATH-codechef.md

 We have to count total number of different ways to create X using K fibonacci numbers.<br/>
 We are allowed to use any fibonacci numbers any number of times.<br/>
 And order does not matter .. ie. fib[i] + fib[j] is same as fib[j] + fib[i].<br/>
-Constraint is small and we need to work till fib[43] which is simple to generate.

 Now to form dp relation:
 Let $$DP(x,k,n)$$ be the number of ways to form the sum x using exactly k fibonacci numbers from fib(1),fib(2),…fib(n).<br/>